 POR-15 Rust Preventative Coating

-If your vehicle is showing signs of rust and corrosion, POR-15 may appeal to you.
-This paint can be applied on existing rust patches.
+If your vehicle is starting to show signs of rust and corrosion, POR-15 is a solid pick.
+This paint can be applied on existing patches.

 You won’t have to exhaust yourself cleaning corroded metal, but note that preparing the surfaces you want to treat will always give a better finish.